The ultimate Cancun Travel Guide: All You Need to Know to Plan Your Trip

 Bad things have happened before, and I cannot promise they will never happen again, but they are usually drug and cartel-related, so if you keep out of that circle, you should be fine.

-Then there is the usual small crime ad petty theft issue which you will find anywhere.
-So make sure you use some common sense and you should be fine.
+Then there is the usual small crime and petty theft, which you will find everywhere.
+So make sure you use some common sense, and you should be fine.

 Also, you need to consider the following to avoid getting sick or robbed